 The bill H. 4515 seeks to amend several sections of the South Carolina Code of Laws concerning birth certificates and related definitions.
-It explicitly prohibits any amendments, modifications, corrections, or changes to the gender of individuals as it appears on their original birth certificates, with specific exceptions for clerical errors made at the time of birth.
+It establishes that an individual's gender as listed on the original certificate of birth cannot be amended, modified, corrected, or changed, with specific exceptions for clerical errors made at the time of birth.
 Additionally, the bill introduces a new section allowing individuals to file a court petition to establish a record of a valid medical condition present at birth, such as intersex traits.
 The bill also modifies the definition of "child abuse or neglect" within the Children's Code to include provisions related to female genital mutilation and consent to gender transition procedures.

 Latest Version: 44-63-20, 44-63-155, 63-7-20